Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 <img src="images/SimpleNetworkCurrentFlow.png" width=" 400px;"/>
 </p>

-**Fig X.** In pairwise mode, Circuitscape will iterate across pairs of nodes in a focal node list.
+**Fig ?.** In pairwise mode, Circuitscape will iterate across pairs of nodes in a focal node list.
 If node 0 and node 4 are in the focal node list, then one of the iterations will look like the above, with a 1 amp current source connected to one node and the other grounded.
 Current will flow across the